CharlelieLrt/modulus/examples/geophysics/diffusion_fwi/README.md

 locations: it therefore provides a simulated seismic observation $\hat{y}_s$.

-FWI seeks to solve an inverse problem of finding the velocity model $\mathbf{x}$ that best fits the observed seismic data $Y$.
+FWI seeks to solve an inverse problem of finding the velocity model $\mathbf{x}$ that best fits the observed seismic data $\mathbf{y}$.
 Given observed data, standard FWI uses classical optimization techniques to solve the following minimization
 problem: